-REL 502 Introduction to Biblical Interpretation (4) (This must be taken in the first fall term) Choose 8 u nits in Old Testament Choose 8 u nits in New Testament Choose 16 units in practical theology/ministry Choose 6 u nits of fieldwork in at least three different areas Choose 12 units in Christian history Choose 12 units in Christian thought Choose 12 elective units with advisor approval Field work is required for students without experience of at least two years in full- time ministry.
+REL 502 Introduction to Biblical Interpretation (4)

+(This must be taken in the first fall term)

+Choose 8 u nits in Old Testament (8)

+Choose 8 u nits in New Testament (8)

+Choose 16 units in practical theology/ministry (16)

+Choose 6 u nits of fieldwork in at least three different areas (6)

+Choose 12 units in Christian history (12)

+units in Christian thought

+Choose 12 elective units with advisor approval (12)

 At the conclusion of all required course work, students must also pass comprehensive examinations.
-These will consist of three days of written comprehensive examinations.
-These will consist of three days of writ examinations and one hour of oral examination.
+These will consist of three days of written examinations and one hour of oral examination.